 A couple of weeks ago I posted a brief update on Mastercard stock.
 It always feels incomplete covering one of the payment processing giants without mentioning the other.
-That means a quick update is also due on Visa (V), which I last covered back in April.
-For the most part, there is no discernible difference between the two.
-Visa is the larger, with TTM gross volume totaling $11.3T versus $6.3T for Mastercard, but let’s not split hairs.
+That means a quick update is also due on Visa (V), which was last covered back in April.
+For the most part there is no discernible difference between these two.
+Visa is the larger, with TTM gross volume totaling $11.3t versus $6.3t for Mastercard, but let’s not split hairs.
 They clearly have similar (and fantastic) businesses, and shareholder returns to date have been exceptional.

-Let us start with that shareholder returns point.
+Let us start on that point.
 What is it about Visa that has made it such an exceptional investment?
 Well, it is a combination of three points in my view.
 Firstly, the underlying business generates very high returns on capital.
 That is significant because it implies that Visa does not need to retain much profit in order to grow.
-It is also shielded from competition that would lower those returns.
-I mean, imagine trying to set-up a network like Visa’s.
+It is also shielded from competition, which ordinarily would act to lower those returns.
+I mean, imagine trying to set up a network like Visa’s.
 It would be nigh on impossible.
 This makes it more valuable than the average company, all other things equal.

-Now, the ‘all other things equal’ qualifier is important and brings us to the second point.
+Now, that ‘all other things equal’ qualifier is important and brings us to the second point.
 What has made Visa so special is that its growth prospects have far exceeded that of the average firm.
 Historically, that average falls around the rate of GDP growth, which makes perfect sense.
-Visa has annihilated that number as folks shift to digital payments over cash and checks.
-COVID has obviously held things up a bit – with FY20 Non-GAAP EPS of $5.04 representing a 6.5% drop year-on-year.
+Visa has annihilated that number as folks continue to shift to digital payments over cash and checks.
+COVID has obviously held things up a bit, with FY20 non-GAAP EPS of $5.04 representing a 6.5% drop year-on-year.
 Even so, growth is expected to return in abundance from next year.
 FY23 EPS estimates of $8 per share imply 12% annual growth over a trailing 5-year spell.

 That brings us to the final point: the valuation.
 Now, the net effect of points one and two above is that Visa should command a meaty premium to the broader market.
 And right now, it does.
-The stock trades at around $208 per share with estimated FY21 profit running at $5.45 per share.
+The stock price stands at circa $208 per share, with estimated FY21 profit running at $5.45 per share.
 Quick math puts the valuation at around 38x annual profit.
 The S&P 500, on the other hand, has a current value of around 3,675 – with FY21 profit estimates running at circa 170.
 Call that a multiple of around 22x earnings.
 So, Visa currently commands a roughly 70% premium to the wider market.